 As you progress toward your goal, have goal champions from the Board drive that progress.
 These champions are tasked with keeping the goal out in front of the Board and staff on a regular basis to ensure progress is being monitored and measured.
 In addition, keep ongoing stats so you know where you have been and how far you have come.
 This is the spot where perfectionism can really take hold.
 Don’t give up if the goal is still far out of reach.
 Take time to re-evaluate the steps being taken to achieve the goal and search out how they can be improved.
 It may not be a bad idea to adjust your goal.
 If the original goal isn’t obtainable with the remaining timeline, change it so you have something realistic to work towards.
 Perfectionism says this is failure, but real failure is giving up completely.
 Taking a risk, setting a course, making adjustments is vital to embrace the disruptors at play in all professions and industries.
 Perfectionism, or free of risk, puts your association in jeopardy.

 Taking these steps from the beginning of the strategic planning and goal-setting process can help your organization establish momentum and ensure that it’s not just a plan, it’s action.

-To learn more about strategic planning and start 2020 on the right track, download our free e-book: How to Prevent Your Strategic Plan From Failing.
+To learn more about strategic planning and start the year on the right track, download our free e-book: How to Prevent Your Strategic Plan From Failing.